Ezra Stiles: Semitic scholarship

-Stiles struck up a close friendship with Haim Isaac Carigal of Hebron during the Palestinian Rabbi's 1773 residence in Newport.
+Stiles struck up a close friendship with Haim Isaac Carigal of Hebron during the Rabbi's 1773 residence in Newport.
 Stiles' records note 28 meetings to discuss a wide variety of topics from Kabbalah to the politics of the Holy Land.
 Stiles improved his rudimentary knowledge of Hebrew, to the point where he and Carigal corresponded by mail in the language.
 Stiles' knowledge of Hebrew also enabled him to translate large portions of the Hebrew Old Testament into English.
 Stiles believed, as did many Christian scholars of the time, that facility with the text in its original language was advantageous for proper interpretation.

 Native American scholarship

 Stiles conducted research on the Native Americans of New England.
 In 1761, he visited a Native American village in Niantic, Connecticut, where he recorded notes on the traditional construction methods of wigwams.
-Stiles additionally documented information on the languages and petroglyphs of New England's native peoples.
+Stiles additionally documented information on the languages and petroglyphs of New England's Native peoples.
 According to archaeologist Edward J. Lenik, Stiles "produced one of the most important early records of petroglyphs and American Indian life in New England."

 American Revolution

-Stiles left Newport in 1776 prior to the arrival of British troops their subsequent occupation of the city.
+Stiles left Newport in 1776 prior to the arrival of British troops and their subsequent occupation of the city.
 In 1776 and 1777, Stiles served briefly as minister of the Dighton Community Church in Dighton, Massachusetts.

 In 1777, Stiles became pastor of North Church in Portsmouth, New Hampshire.
 As pastor, he defended the monarchy as the best form of government in his sermon, entitled The United States elevated to Glory and Honor, to the General Assembly of the State of Connecticut in 1783.
 He stated that "a monarchy conducted with infinite wisdom and infinite benevolence is the most perfect of all possible governments."